dimitry-ishenko-cpp/devdocs/README.md

 $ make install
 ```

-To install system-wide, change the above commands to:
+To install system-wide, change the last 3 commands above to:
 ```shell
 $ cmake -DSYSTEM_INSTALL=ON ..
 $ make